 These practices cultivate growth in the three key relationships of a disciple: love for God (UP), love for one another (IN), and love for neighbor and city (OUT).

-Our strategy is designed to create environments where we are learning to surrender all of life to Jesus and invite others to do the same by putting our Community Practices into action.
-In many ways, they reflect the concentric circles of Jesus’ ministry.
+Our life together as a church family is designed to create environments where we are learning to surrender all of life to Jesus and invite others to do the same by putting our Community Practices into action.

 The main environment where our Mission and Community Practices are lived out.
 With the gospel at its center, a Gospel Community lives out their identity as a family of servant messengers as they orient themselves toward reaching a specific mission field in the power of the Holy Spirit.